cbe453/arc-plato-intro/_episodes/14-modules.md

 only happened in a certain version, or version X broke compatibility with a file format you use.
 In either of these example cases, it helps to be more specific about what version of a software is loaded.

+In the previous example, running `module load r` loaded version 4.4.0 (r/4.4.0).
+Since we did not specify a version, a default version was loaded.
+The default versions may change periodically as software and standard environments chanege, so we should learn to find and load specific versions of software.
 Let's examine the output of `module avail gcc`.

 ```
 {{ site.remote.prompt }} module spider gcc